lavaeater/turbo-rocket-ultra/README.md

 ## Text Crawl
 This could be combined with the transition concept.
 Here's what I want to do:
-- [ ] Show a dialog or crawl with paused game before level starts (what to do etc)
+- [x] Show a dialog or crawl with paused game before level starts (what to do etc)
-- [ ] A working pause mode
+- [x] A working pause mode
-- [ ] Pause game when level is done and show stats or something
+- [x] Pause game when level is done and show end-of-level text

 More thoughts: there is more to this than meets the eye.
 It comes down to a few very important points, namely: how do we do these things?
 How do we control the flow of the game, the exchange of information in the game and where is this information stored.
 Right now, it is something of a "hot mess", but that is to be expected.
 This particular feature shines a light on a deficiency of the game and changes need to be made.